vaginessa/Debian-OSINT-VM/README.md

 the chrome web store has a lot of useful AI web extensions, and other extensions that can aid in your research.

-## Custom Search Tools

-extract custom_search_tools.tar.gz and osint_bookmarks.tar.gz to your ~/Desktop directory

-Open your browser

-Press Ctrl+Shift+o and import osint_bookmarks.json or osint_bookmarks.html

-Right-Click on "Custom Search Tools" Bookmark in the "Local Tools" folder, and select "edit bookmark"

-edit the URL: section of the bookmark.
-Change "USER" to your actual username.

-example "file:///home/zombi3/Desktop/tools/index.html"

-## OSINT Templates

-extract OSINT_Templates_FlowchartsAndDocs.tar.gz to your ~/Templates directory

 ## **Anonymize virtual machines with <a href="https://www.whonix.org/wiki/Download">Whonix</a> for an extra layer of security:**